 Shaul is saying that we should only let the Body of Messiah tell us what to eat and drink, and what festival days to keep (and how), because these rites and rituals are prophetic shadow pictures of things still to come.
-This is in the same way as the apostles still had to be in Jerusalem on the Pentecost, doing the rites and rituals of the Pentecost, while waiting for the fulfillment of these prophetic shadow pictures.
+This is in the same way as the apostles still had to be in Jerusalem on Pentecost, doing the rites and rituals of Pentecost, while waiting for the fulfillment of these prophetic shadow pictures.

 Ma’asei (Acts) 2:1-2

 1 When the Day of Pentecost had fully come, they were all with one accord in one place.

 2 And suddenly there came a sound from heaven, as of a rushing mighty wind, and it filled the whole house where they were sitting.

 In the Jewish mind, the prayers and rituals that go with each festival are part of keeping each festival correctly.
 That is why, in the Jewish mind, if the worship service is not done the right way (or at the right time), it is as if the worship service was not done at all.
 This might seem strange to those of a gentile Christian background, but it seems clear that Yeshua was quite active in His local synagogue, where these rites and rituals would have been taught.